-For additional information, see "Tire pressure monitoring system (TPMS)" in the "Starting and driving" section and in the "In case of emergency" section.
+For additional information, see "Tire Pressure Monitoring System (TPMS)" in the "Starting and driving" section.

-- If the light does not illuminate with the ignition switch turned ON, have the vehicle checked by a NISSAN dealer as soon as possible. - If the light illuminates while driving, avoid sudden steering maneuvers or abrupt braking, reduce vehicle speed, pull off the road to a safe location and stop the vehicle as soon as possible.
+If the light does illuminate with the ignition switch turned ON, have the vehicle checked by a NISSAN dealer as soon as possible.

+- If the light illuminates while driving, avoid sudden steering maneuvers or abrupt braking, reduce vehicle speed. pull off the road to a safe location and stop the vehicle as soon as possible.
 Serious vehicle damage could occur and may lead to an accident and could result in serious personal injury.
 Check the tire pressure for all four tires.
 Adjust the tire pressure to the recommended COLD tire pressure shown on the Tire and Loading Information label to turn the low tire pressure warning light OFF.
-If the light still illuminates while driving after adjusting the tire pressure, a tire may be flat.
-If you have a flat tire, replace it with a spare tire as soon as possible. - Although you can continue driving with a punctured Michelin® PAX® tire (if so equipped), remember that vehicle handling stability is reduced, which could lead to an accident and personal injury.
-Also, driving a long distance at high speeds may damage the tires. - Do not drive at speeds above 50 MPH (80 km/h) and do not drive more than 125 miles (200 km) with a punctured Michelin[®] PAX[®] tire (if so equipped).
-The actual distance the vehicle can be driven on a flat tire depends on outside temperature, vehicle load, road conditions and other factors. - Do not tow a trailer when a Michelin[®] PAX[®] tire (if so equipped) is flat. - When a spare tire is mounted or a wheel is replaced, tire pressure will not be indicated, the TPMS will not function and the low tire pressure warning light will flash.
-Contact your NISSAN dealer as soon as possible for tire replacement and/or system resetting. - Replacing tires with those not originally specified by NISSAN could affect the proper operation of the TPMS.
+If the light still comes on while driving after adjusting the tire pressure, a tire may be flat.
+If you have a flat tire, replace it with a spare tire as soon as possible. - When a spare tire is mounted or a wheel is replaced, tire pressure will not be indicated, the TPMS will not function and the low tire pressure warning light will flash for approximately 1 minute.
+The light will remain on after 1 minute.
+Contact your NISSAN dealer as soon as possible for tire replacement and/or system resetting.

+Replacing tires with those not originally specified by NISSAN could affect the proper operation of the TPMS.